apache/artemis-examples/examples/features/standard/reattach-node/readme.md

 The JMS Connection Factory is configured to reattach automatically by specifying the various reconnect related attributes in the connection URL in `jndi.properties`.

-For more details on how to configure this and for clustering in general please consult the ActiveMQ Artemis user manual.
+For more details on how to configure this and for clustering in general please consult the Apache Artemis user manual.